stevenweaver/website/_posts/2017-08-08-architectural-decisions.markdown

 been able to take advantage of the advancement in web technologies to bring a much improved experience with the latest release of Datamonkey.
-In addition to an entirely new architecture written in Node.js, Datamonkey has also implemented new, interactive visualizations in React and d3.js.
+In addition to an entirely new architecture written in Node.js, Datamonkey has also implemented new, interactive visualizations with React and d3.js.

 ## Datamonkey Architecture